MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmonthcalctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Başarıyla `SizeMinReq` çağırmak, bir ay takvimi için aylık takvim denetiminin tamamını görüntüler.
+`SizeMinReq` çağrısı, bir ay takvimi için aylık takvim denetiminin tamamını başarıyla görüntülüyor.

 ##  <a name="sizerecttomin"></a>CMonthCalCtrl:: SizeRectToMin